sbatson5/imposter-syndrome-blog/content/posts/2019-07-13---I-Lied-to-Become-a-Developer.md

 And the rest is history.
 Ember, Elixir, Open Source, 1,000 YouTube Subscribers, Engineering lead at Netflix, and so on.
 All because I padded the resume...
-I don't do that _now_, obviously since I have the experience.
+I don't do that _now_, obviously, since I have the experience.
-And obviously, I don't advocate for this at all.
+And I certainly won't advocate for this at all.
 Maybe I would have been interviewed at this place any way and it was just the right place at the right time.
 Maybe that extra couple of sentences got my foot in the door, and that was really all I needed.
 Who knows?